melvyndekort/router-events/README.md

 The web interface displays:
 - MAC addresses of all tracked devices
+- Device manufacturers (looked up via MAC address)
-- Device names (or "Unknown" if not set)
+- Device names (or "Unknown" if not set) - editable inline
-- Notification status (color-coded: green for enabled, red for disabled)
+- Notification status - toggle with checkbox
 - First and last seen timestamps
 - Auto-refreshes every 30 seconds